Sparkasse Logo

 Sparkasse Logo 2004-present

 The existing logo has been optimized by Interbrand Zintzmeyer & Lux.
 No further changes were made.
-The same single “S” is used – the first letter from the name of the service.
+The same single “S” is used as the first letter of the service name.

-The logo’s design was continuously improved, for which different designers made their adjustments and alterations.
+The logo’s design was continually refined, with different designers making adjustments.
 The opening version was too difficult to understand, so it was gradually modernized, improved, and simplified.
-Now the laconic red emblem is used, which is well known to all residents of Germany.
+The laconic red emblem is now well-known to all Germans.

 Font and Colors